hartwigmedical/documentation/accessing-hmf-data-through-gcp.md

 ### Privacy and Security

 When moving to a cloud platform and dealing with personal health data, many have concerns about privacy and security compared to an on-premise storage solution.
-The reality is that Google has much more expertise and resource to secure our data and processing than we could provide internally.
+The reality is that Google has much more expertise and resources to secure our data and processing than we could provide internally.
 Have a read of their [white paper](https://cloud.google.com/security/overview/whitepaper) for more details.

 That said, we have added additional security and privacy measures to ensure our data is only ever accessed by intended parties:
 - All private data is encrypted with our own key using [Customer Managed Encryption](https://cloud.google.com/storage/docs/encryption/customer-managed-keys).
 This ensures that no one at Google can access our data.
 - Any access to private data is logged using [Audit Logging](https://cloud.google.com/logging/docs/audit).
 - [Resource location restriction](https://cloud.google.com/resource-manager/docs/organization-policy/defining-locations) to ensure the data always resides in the EU.
 - All VMs we create have private IP and reside on a private network, with no access to the public internet.

+It is the responsibility of the requester to ensure that their environment is set up with adequate security and that they are operating with the License Agreement.